Program cancellation

 Set between Lebanon and Palestine, the essays are not selected for being bound by geography, but by a shared condition: the impossibility of representing catastrophe without reinforcing it.
 Across these works, we encounter not only what is shown, but also what is withheld—what resurfaces despite destruction.
 Here, artists are no longer in search of truth through representation, for representation itself has become impossible.
 The frame becomes a site of sabotage, where presence, existence, and agency are often asserted through withdrawal—through the broken image, through its capacity to mourn, to disrupt, to bear witness when both language and law fail.

-For Lebanese thinker and artist Jalal Toufic, in the wake of what he calls a “surpassing disaster,”1 artists must move beyond mourning or documentation.
+For Lebanese thinker and artist Jalal Toufic, in the wake of what he calls a “surpassing disaster,” 1 artists must move beyond mourning or documentation.
 They must act as mediums, recovering what has withdrawn into latency, and reopening the conditions for tradition, memory, and meaning to re-emerge in unforeseen forms.
-For artist and writer Walid Sadek, to “see with blindness” is to recognize that some things cannot—or should not—be brought fully into light.
+For artist and writer Walid Sadek, to see from a position of “near-blindness” 2 is to recognize that some things cannot—or should not—be brought fully into light.
 It is an ethics and aesthetics of restraint, working against the grain of spectacle, evidence, and transparency.
 Looking with blind eyes suggests that, after such violence, the visible is no longer trustworthy—that to “see” is often to misread, overclaim, or participate in denial.
 Sadek’s concept invites us to rethink the image not as revelation, but as a space where violence is neither fully seen nor resolved, but held in suspension.

 Drawing on Toufic’s and Sadek’s propositions, the screening program presents works where the image is not what is seen, but what is activated through the refusal of closure, the refusal of testimony.
 These are works that tirelessly explore what else the image might do—fragmented, persistent, and working, even in vain, to reconstitute language itself.
 A different grammar of resistance.